 Six months upwards

-6-8 (nappies per day) X number of days between washes (1, 2, or 3) + 3 (minimum number of nappies you’ll use while your others are in the wash)
+Add 3 as the minimum number of nappies you’ll use while your others are in the wash.

-So if my toddler was averaging 7 nappies a day and I had a cloth diaper routine of washing every two days, I’d need only 17 nappies.
+If my toddler was averaging 7 nappies a day and I washed every two days, I’d need 17 nappies.

-To work out how many nappies you need for part time cloth diapering, simply adjust the number of nappies per day and the number you think you’ll need while washing the others.
+For how many nappies you need for part time, adjust the number of nappies per day and how many you’ll need while washing.

 How often to change cloth diapers?